ZenIDTeam/ZenID-android-sample/README.md

 ```

 To take a blurry etc. document picture (just before it is considered as a perfect match by our SDK) you can use this method `documentPictureView.activateTakeNextDocumentPicture()`.
-This method will take the next video frame which matches requested document type and return it as a picture through `onPictureTaken` callback. please see the sample app for more details.
+This method will take the next video frame which matches requested document type and return it as a picture through `onPictureTaken` callback.

+DocumentPictureView offers two different scale types - CENTER_CROP and CENTER_INSIDE - the same behavior as described at https://developer.android.com/reference/android/widget/ImageView.ScaleType.
+In addition, we recommend to enable `documentPictureView.adjustPreviewStreamSize()` which will try to set the camera aspect ratio as close as possible to the viewport.

+Please see the sample app for more details.

 ### Overview of states